FC Mauerwerk: 2017–18 season

 As master of the league of the viennese city, a rose in the regional league.
 Since September 2017, the football department has been transferred to FC Karabakh Wien GmbH.
 Since February 2018 leading the first team to play their home games at the Rudolf-Tonn-Stadion in Schwechat from.

 Renamed to FC Mauerwerk

 On 29 June 2018, it was announced that the previous Azerbaijani donors Orkhan Valiyev after the missed promotion to the new 2nd league and the club is taken over by the native Egyptian Mustafa Elnimr.
 Elnimr, who is already a sponsor of the Wiener Stadtliga club Mauerwerk Sport Admira, will not merge the two clubs but will continue Karabakh Wien as FC Mauerwerk.
-Masonry Sport will act as a satellite club of the FC Mauerwerk and introduce talents to the first team, because the club's goal is still the rise in the 2.
+Masonry Sport will act as a satellite club of the FC Mauerwerk and introduce talents to the first team, because the club's goal is still the promotion to the 2.
 Liga.